Chili’s Skillet Queso: The Easiest Two-Ingredient Copycat Recipe

 Ingredients

-Simplicity is the best, and this chili con queso recipe is just about as simple as it can get.
+Simplicity is the best, and this chili con queso recipe is just as simple as possible.
 There are only two simple ingredients you can easily find at any grocery store.
 Yep, that is it.
 From these humble ingredients, greatness is achievable, so don’t screw things up by trying to get all fancy.

 Recipe Tips and Tricks